datagrok-ai/public/help/datagrok/navigation/basic-tasks/basic-tasks.md

 [layout](../../../visualize/view-layout.md)).

 Tables and layouts are separate [entities](../../concepts/objects.md).
 This means you can choose to save changes made to the data, layout, or both.

-All _entities_ are stored within [projects](../../concepts/project/project.md).
-Based on your privileges, you can either update the original project or create a copy with your changes.

 To save:

-1. At the top of your screen, find the **SAVE** button and click it to open the **Save project** dialog.
+1. At the top of your screen, click the **SAVE** button top open the **Save project** dialog.
 1. In the dialog:
    * **For new entities**: Enter a name and, optionally, a description for your project.
 By default, mew entities are saved to your personal project under **My stuff**.
    * **For existing (modified) entities**: Remove any tables you don't want to save.
 By default, all open tables are included.
 Select one of the following:
           * **Save original project**: Updates the original project.
-          * **Save a copy**: Creates a new version of the project.
+          * **Save a copy**: Useful when you want to edit the project, but don't have the privilege to modify the original one.
 If you choose this option, you must also decide what happens to each table included in your new project:
               * **Clone**: Creates a copy of the table in your new project.
               * **Move**: Moves the table to the new project, leaving a read-only linked copy in the original project.
 The linked copy updates with changes made to the table in the new project.
               * **Link**: Creates a read-only linked copy of the original table in your project.
 Changes to the table in the original project are automatically reflected in the linked table in your project.